Rohankumar555/sportifyhub/README.md

 1)email:kuber@gmail.com
    passowrd:12345678
    center Manager:Bangalore
+-2)email:rohan@gmail.com
+   passowrd:12344321
+   center Manager:Allahabad

 ## Assumptions
 -Each Center has one center manager.
 -Manager's account details are hard-coded, as its assumed that they are hired by the organisation.

+### User Manual

+## Create Booking
+1)First , login using the given login credentials.After successful login, you will enter into booking page.
+2)Next, to create a booking go to booking section at the end.
+3)Select the sport and the date on which you want the court.After choosing a court, you will be given the option to choose a free slot.
+4)Finally , enter the name of the customer and book.The booking is successfully done after this step.

+## View Booking
+1)To view the bookings, click on centre schedule at top right of navbar, just after login.
+2)Now enter the date of which you want the data, followed by the game.
+3)Enter the name of sport in small letter, Eg:cricket,badminton,football.
+4)Click on fetch schedule to get details of hour slots for each court for a game.